BasicVariable/BasicTrades-DOC-INT/README.md

 #Documentation
 ```
-> "cookie"
+> "auth" > "cookie"
 Your RBX cookie

+> "auth" > "key"
+Your whitelist key

-> "bot_token"
+> "discord_bot" > "bot_token"
 Your discord bot token

-> "discordid"
+> "discord_bot" > "discordid"
 YOUR discord ID

-> "non-rotating"
-When set to true the bot will use non-rotating proxies in the proxies.txt file

-> "rotating"
-When non-rotating is set to false the bot will use this rotating proxy for sending trades, the format is user:pass@hostname:port

-> "key"
-Your whitelist key

-> "channelid"
-The discord channel ID the bot will output something specific to

-> "hex_color"
-The hex color the discord embed will be (on regular outputs)

-> "prefix"
+> "discord_bot" > "prefix"
 The symbol, number, or phrase that will go before discord commands

-> "error_channel"
+> "discord_bot" > "channels" > "output"
-The discord channel ID the bot will output errors
+The channel (as a channelid) where BT will post sent trades

+> "discord_bot" > "channels" > "inv_changes"
+The channel (as a channelid) where BT will post your account's inventory changes

+> "discord_bot" > "channels" > "errors"
+The channel (as a channelid) where BT will post errors that occur as a trade is being sent

-> "last_online"
+> "sending" > "last_online"
-The maximum amount of time, in seconds, from the last time a item owner was online to be queued
+The maximum amount of time, in number{d-m} format, from the last time a item owner was online to be queued
-EX: If a madness owner was last online yesterday and "last_online" is set to 604800 (a week) they will be queued
+EX: If a madness owner was last online yesterday and "last_online" is set to 1w (a week) they will be queued

-> "send_delay"
+> "sending" > "send_delay"
 The interval at which the bot will send trades (seconds)

+> "sending" > "uuc_check" > "?"
+Whether or not you'd like the check enabled

+> "sending" > "uuc_check" > "scaninv_times"
+The amount of pages of the person's inventory you'd like the bot to look through before stopping

+> "sending" > "IPL_bypass"
+Whether or not you'd like the bot to use the IP-Lock Bypass to send trades through your proxies

+> "sending" > "DNS_to"
+A list of people you'd like the bot to not send trades to
+EX: [1, 2, 3, 4]

-> "request_timeout"
+> "proxies.txt" (File)
-The maximum amount of time a request can take, in seconds, before being canceled
+The text file you'll place your proxies in:
+EX:
+user:pass@host:port
+user:pass@host:port
+user:pass@host:port

-> "rstats_int"
+> "ms" (command)
-The interval at which the bot will output runtime statistics (locally)
+The command used to start mass-sending to the owners of a specific item
+EX:
+&ms itemid [uaid,uaid,uaid,uaid]
 ```